 Where to eat in Arzon, Port du Crouesty?
 Le Cargo

-This restaurant benefits from a nice elevated view of the Port du Crouesty.
+This restaurant enjoys a nice elevated view of the Port du Crouesty.
 An address that is nice for its location, its view, and also for its relaxed atmosphere.
-However, on the food side, I admit that we weren’t really thrilled by what we ate with the favorite photographer.
+However, regarding the food, I admit that we weren’t really thrilled by what we ate with the favorite photographer.

 Le Cargo Arzon